cmsua/visual-inspection/README.md

 The system uses a compact convolutional autoencoder (`CNNAutoencoder`) with the following key features:

-- **Encoder**: Stacked convolutional stages (no residual blocks) that progressively reduce spatial resolution to a compact bottleneck
+- **Encoder**: Stacked convolutional stages that progressively reduce spatial resolution to a compact bottleneck
-- **Bottleneck**: Compressed latent representation (default: 32 dimensions)
+- **Bottleneck**: Compressed latent representation
 - **Decoder**: Symmetric upsampling path using `ConvTranspose2d` layers to reconstruct the original image
 - **Loss Function**: `BCEWithLogitsLoss` for pixel-wise reconstruction

-The model is trained to reproduce normal hexaboard segments; during inference, segments with poor reconstruction quality (low SSIM or large AE reconstruction error) are flagged as potential defects.
+The model is trained to reproduce normal hexaboard segments; during inference, segments with poor reconstruction quality (low SSIM) are flagged as potential defects.

 ### Train the Model